Leading place vision strategist and award-winning author

-She provides extensive specialist guidance to clients nationally through her work as chair of the Lambeth Design Review Panel, a Built Environment Expert (Design Council), as a member of the Brent Council Design Review Panel, Enfield Place and Design Quality Panel and the Yorkshire Design Review Service, and formerly as a member of the London Legacy Development Corporation Quality Review Panel (2012-13).
+Lucy is currently Head of Engagement, Oxford Street District, at Westminster City Council; chair of the Lambeth Design Review Panel; an Expert – Specialist (Design Council), chair; a member of the Brent Council Design Review Panel, Enfield Place and Design Quality Panel and the Yorkshire Design Review Service, and formerly as a member of the London Legacy Development Corporation Quality Review Panel (2012-13).
 Internationally she has in recent years successfully delivered consultancy projects to Bydel Bjerke local authority, Oslo; University of Qatar; ANCB, Berlin; and the Latvian Development and Investment Agency.
 Lucy applies her insight, sound judgement and rigour, international specialist research, writing and curatorial skills and experience.
 She provides expert research-led guidance, she pinpoints priorities and builds resources, enables clients to take advantage of innovative and adaptive ways of thinking and acting.